 When you initially receive dough balls, each is individually quick frozen and topped with an ice cap to preserve freshness.
 They may also be oiled to a soft sheen, like the ones I’m using.

-To start the proofing process, remove the dough balls from the freezer and place them on your tray or tote.
+To start the proofing process of thawing frozen pizza dough, remove the dough balls from the freezer and place them on your tray or tote.
 Wrap them with film or nest your totes so they don’t dry out.

 Life Cycle Stage 2: 24 Hours